SAP/credential-digger/README.md

 pip), don't run the download command from the installation folder of _credentialdigger_ in order to avoid errors in linking.

 >  **WARNING**: We provide the pre-trained models, but we do not guarantee the efficiency of these models.
-If you want more accuracte machine learning models, you can train your own models (just replace the binaries by your own models) or use the fine-tuning option.
+If you want more accurate machine learning models, you can train your own models (just replace the binaries by your own models) or use the fine-tuning option.

 ## Configure the regular expressions Scanner

-One of the core component of Credential Digger is the regular expression scanner.
+One of the core components of Credential Digger is the regular expression scanner.
 You can choose the regular expressions rules you want (just follow the template [here](https://github.com/SAP/credential-digger/blob/master/resources/rules.yml)).
 We provide a list of patterns in the `rules.yml` file.
 In a Python terminal :